zen-lang/zen/README.md

 Why?
 Because data is easyly composable, regular and introspectable.

 There are a lot of successful Data DSLs in clojure eco-system.
-But often they are often scattered around code-base, i.e. do not play together.
+But often they do not play together :(.

 Zen is a framework to unify Data DSLs, make them composable and take **model driven design** to the next level.